manit77/node-webserver/README.md

 5. buildconfig-prod.json will be parsed
 6. build Docker image
 7. publish Docker image to a private docker registry
-8. deploy Docker image to Docker Swarm
+8. deploy Docker image to Docker Swarm, with mapped ports and volumes
 9. verify the application is running
 10. check  the running app version